lavenderYuu/Black-Jack/README.md

 - You can locate my visual component by see the card drew by player
 - You can save the state of my application by click the save and quit button
 - You can reload the state of my application by click the yes in the load window (first window)

+## Phase 4: Task 2
+Mon Nov 28 20:29:12 PST 2022
+Fund is changed

+Mon Nov 28 20:29:16 PST 2022
+Hit a new Card.

+Mon Nov 28 20:29:18 PST 2022
+Hit a new Card.

+Mon Nov 28 20:29:19 PST 2022
+Card total point is calculated successful.

+Mon Nov 28 20:29:19 PST 2022
+Hit a new Card.

+Mon Nov 28 20:29:19 PST 2022
+Hit a new Card.

+Mon Nov 28 20:29:19 PST 2022
+Hit a new Card.

+Mon Nov 28 20:29:19 PST 2022
+Card total point is calculated successful.

+Mon Nov 28 20:29:19 PST 2022
+Fund is changed

+Mon Nov 28 20:29:21 PST 2022
+Card set is cleared.

+Mon Nov 28 20:29:21 PST 2022
+Card set is cleared.

+## Phase 4: Task 3
+- PlaceBetWindow, EndTheGame and LoadWindow has similar performance, I can create an interface called Window make those classes more organized.
+- Some code in the constructor I should write as the method in that class to make code more readable.
+- Player and Dealer has similar action but not exact same.
+Some code for dealer I wrote in the GameApp.
+I can add an abstract class as Gamer, Player and Dealer can extend it.